Regional climate risk assessment from climate models using probabilistic machine learning: Acknowledgement

 \section{Acknowledgement}

-We thank Lizao Li and Stephan Hoyer for productive discussions and Daniel Worrall for feedback on the manuscript.
+We thank Lizao Li and Stephan Hoyer for productive discussions, and Daniel Worrall and John Platt for feedback on the manuscript.
 For the LENS2 dataset, we acknowledge the CESM2 Large Ensemble Community Project and the supercomputing resources provided by the IBS Center for Climate Physics in South Korea.
-ERA5 data~\citep{Hersbach2023-pp} were downloaded from the Copernicus Climate Change Service~\citep{Copernicus-Climate-Change-Service-Climate-Data-Store2023-rm}.
+ERA5 data \cite{Hersbach2023-pp} were downloaded from the Copernicus Climate Change Service\cite{Copernicus-Climate-Change-Service-Climate-Data-Store2023-rm}.
 The results contain modified Copernicus Climate Change Service information.
 Neither the European Commission nor ECMWF is responsible for any use that may be made of the Copernicus information or data it contains.
 We thank Tyler Russell for managing data acquisition and other internal business processes.
+We thank referees for their invaluable comments and advices.